sarahmurphy86/sarahmurphy86.github.io/README.md

 1. We would like to improve children’s understanding of where the different countries are in the world and what continent they are in.
 2. We would like to increase children’s knowledge of human/man-made and natural/physical geography

-**What process did we follow to build this app?**
+#### What process did we follow to build this app?

-### Discovery methods
+### Discovery methods:

 #### Proto-personas

-What do our users want - Who are they, how do they behave and what are their goals?
+What do our users want - who are they, how do they behave and what are their goals?

-#### User Needs:
+#### User needs

 What do our users need and what does success look like?
-This could be both functional and emotional...

 | As a...                    | I want to...                                                                                                | So that ...                                               |
 |:---------------------------|:------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------|